-The name of this Mediterranean cafe says it all as every time I eat here I am transported back to our time in Santorini, Greece.
+The name of this Mediterranean cafe says it all: every time I eat here, I am transported back to our time in Santorini, Greece.

 One of my favorite things is their lovely patio that is on the 2nd floor.
 It’s strung with lights and in the middle of a quiet part of Old Town Pasadena.
-It has a romantic vibe and it’s a great restaurant for date night, a family gathering, or a get-together with a group of friends.
+It has a romantic vibe and is a great restaurant for date night, family gatherings, or a get-together with friends.

 Foodie Favorites: Don’t leave without trying their hummus and stuffed grape leaves.
 Their grilled Octopus is lovely.
 For the main entree, I love the lamb souvlaki.

 It’s a bowl of comfort.
-The broth is luscious and the moment it hits your stomach, it gives you all the feelings.
-The chashu is so tender, it basically melts in your mouth.
+The broth is luscious; the moment it hits your stomach, it gives you all the feelings.
+The chashu is so tender that it melts in your mouth.

-Love the simplicity of the menu.
-You have 3 broth choices, a choice of toppings, and a choice of additional sides dishes.
+We love the simplicity of the menu.
+You have three broth choices, a choice of toppings, and additional side dishes.
 If you love spicy, kick it up a notch with some of their chili sauce.

-An added touch: I appreciated the basket they gave me to hold my purse.
+An added touch: We appreciated the basket they gave me to hold my purse.

 Food Favorites: The Koku (rich broth) with extra chashu and a whole egg.
-Definitely get the dumplings, explosion of flavor.
+Get the dumplings, they are an explosion of flavor.